-Application Program Interface (API) is the set of instructions used to create software applications.
-API defines the software components in such a way that it dictates the how they must interact and also controls the operations, inputs, and outputs.
+Application Programming Interface (API) is the set of instructions used to create software applications.
+API defines the software components in such a way that it dictates how they must interact and also controls the operations, inputs, and outputs.
 It allows two applications to interact with each other.
-The APIs do not have direct connection with the users.
+The APIs do not have a direct connection with the users.
 They are more like links between the applications that will help in easing the user experience.
 In your day to day life, you use applications like WhatsApp and Facebook to send message or photos instantly, that means you are using an API.

 For example, if you are paying bills online, you key in your credit card details.
 The details are then forwarded to another application that will check the credibility of your details.
 Once the check is complete then the information is linked to further processing.

-Few of the examples for API:
+Few of the examples for Application programming interface:

 Get more definitions about application programming interface (API) and other ERP related terms here.